DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxForm/3 Methods/itemOption(id_option_value).md

 ---
 ---
 ##### shortDescription
-Updates the value of a single item option.
+Updates the value of a single item property.

 ##### param(id): String
 An item's **name** or path without spaces if the item is in a group or a tab.